-Creosote bush, Larrea tridentata (Zygophyllaceae), has been a dominant flowering shrub of the southwestern United States for 25 000 years (Betancourt et al., 1990).
-Highly tolerant to temperature extremes, it is able to maintain photosynthesis even under high temperatures and low water potentials (Barbour et al., 2007).
-L. tridentata primarily reproduces clonally leading to individuals that are exceptionally long lived.
+MOVE TO METHODS Creosote bush, Larrea tridentata (Zygophyllaceae), has been a dominant flowering shrub of the southwestern United States for 25 000 years (Betancourt et al., 1990).
+It is able to maintain photosynthesis even under high temperatures and low water potentials (Barbour et al., 2007).
+This shrub species also primarily reproduces clonally leading to individuals that are exceptionally long lived.
 Clones that are over 1000 years old have been documented (Vasek, 1980).
 The full pollinator guild contains 22 specialist pollinators and more than 80 generalists (Minckley et al., 1999).
-The associated pollinator guilds are highly variable over space and most shrubs will only interact with 20% of their full guild, but there is a stable core guild (Cane et al., 2005).
-L. tridentata is one of the most reliable flowerers in the Mojave as it has one of the lowest rainfall thresholds (12 mm) for blooming (Bowers and Dimmitt, 1994).
-It produces copious nectar and pollen rich flowers (Simpson et al., 1977) and therefore provides critical resources to pollinators in drought years.
-L. tridentata acts as a nurse shrub for other desert perennials such as Opuntia leptocaulis, (Yeaton, 1978), Peniocereus striatus (Suzán et al., 1994), as well as facilitating native annuals (Schafer et al., 2012), but competes with some species through allelopathy (Mahall and Callaway, 1991, 1992).
+The associated pollinator guilds are highly variable over space, and most shrubs will only interact with 20% of their full guild (Cane et al., 2005).
+L. tridentata is one of the most reliable flowering plants in the Mojave because it has one of the lowest rainfall thresholds (12 mm) for blooming (Bowers and Dimmitt, 1994).
+It produces copious nectar and pollen rich flowers (Simpson et al., 1977) and provides critical resources to pollinators in drought years.
+L. tridentata functions as a benefactor species for other desert perennials such as Opuntia leptocaulis, (Yeaton, 1978), Peniocereus striatus (Suzán et al., 1994), and facilitates native annuals (Schafer et al., 2012).

 A plant’s life stage can alter the balance of facilitative and competitive interactions (Bruno et al., 2003; Callaway and Walker, 1997a; Pugnaire et al., 1996; Rousset and Lepart, 2000; Valiente-Banuet et al., 1991).
 The majority of research on plant-plant interactions focusses on a single life stage (Goldberg et al., 2001; Tielbörger and Kadmon, 2000) which is inadequate for making conclusions about fitness levels within populations (McPeek and Peckarsky, 1998).
 For example, within some nurse plant systems young plants are facilitated during establishment, but later compete with their nurses for resources (Yeaton, 1978).
 For plants, the shift from vegetative growth to reproductive growth is a major event.
 Foundation plants have benefits that can scale to trophic levels beyond their surrounding plant community (Reid and Lortie, 2012; Ruttan et al., 2016), however if these benefits change with reproductive shifts is not known.
+CUT or reduce to 1-2 sentences and work into the net interaction paragraph as another dimension to best estimating net outcomes in interaction sets.

-The aim of this study was to test for the influence of Larrea tridentata on the pollination of the commonly co-occurring annual Malacothrix glabrata.
-L. tridentata and M. glabrata co-flower at beginning and ends of their bloom period (Jennings, 2001), making it an interesting and relevant system to model changes in interactions within a season.
-The main hypothesis is that L. tridentata interferes with the pollination of M. glabrata because its large size obscures them from foraging pollinators.
+The purpose here was to examine both the direct and indirect effects of Larrea tridentata on the pollination of a commonly co-occurring annual Malacothrix glabrata because these species co-flower at beginning and ends of their bloom period (Jennings, 2001) and this annual is an excelleny phytometer or indicator of responsiveness to pollination effects bc it is an obligate outcrosser with showy flowers?.
+The hypothesis is that L. tridentata interferes with the pollination of M. glabrata because its large size obscures them from foraging pollinators.
 We predict that this interaction shifts to facilitation when co-blooming because L. tridentata acts as a magnet species due to its high abundance of floral resources.
 Understanding interactions for pollination at a community level is critical for understanding potential impacts of any decline in pollinator populations.
 If shrubs facilitate their understory annuals, they may be able to buffer their associates from a pollinator decline.
 However if they outcompete them, their associates may be particularly vulnerable.
 Species interactions are important for structuring desert communities despite intense environmental pressure (Chesson et al., 2004).
 By separating mechanistic interaction pathways (i.e. co-blooming, not co-blooming), we may gain insight into adaptations to both environmental and species interactions.

 Methods